tankarasu/TK_JS_Documentation/Reflect/Method/Reflect.get.md

-# Reflect.get( )
+# Reflect.get

+## 1. Description

-> The Reflect.get method allows you to get a property on an object.
+- The Reflect.get method allows you to get a property on an object.
-> It is like the property accessor syntax as a function.
+- It is like the property accessor syntax as a function.

+---

 ```ts
 const arr = [ 1, 2 ];